openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 A generic class, interface, method, constructor, or function defines a set of parameterized classes, interfaces, methods, constructors, or functions respectively (see :ref:`Generic Instantiations`).
-One type argument can only define one such set for each possible parameterization of the type parameter section.
+One type argument can only define one set for each possible parameterization of the type parameter section.

 .. index::